How To Help Your Child Learn To Read

 While reading to your child is one way to expose them to words, there are ways to do this while you go about your daily life as well.

-The more children see words on media such as signs and posters, the better they will get at making connections between letters and sounds.
+The more your child sees words on media such as signs and posters, the better your child will get at making connections between letters and sounds.

 8. Above All, Be Patient